vduseev/raquel/README.md

 * `expired` - Job was not picked up by a worker in time (when `max_age` is set).
 * `exhausted` - Job has reached the maximum number of retries (when `max_retry_count` is set).

-## How we guarantee that same job is not picked up by multiple workers?
+## How do we guarantee that same job is not picked up by multiple workers?

 When a worker picks up a job, it first selects the job from the table and then updates the job status to `claimed`.
 This is done in a single transaction, so